 Every homeowner should be able to identify the location of their water line and sewer line.
 Your property’s water pipes run beneath your foundation and connect to the city’s water main.
-In the event that you should experience a plumbing leak, you’ll want to have a reasonable understanding of where the leak might be located, to reduce guess work and save time on making repairs.
-Often times a pipe leak can go undetected for weeks or even months before obvious signs of damage.
-In this article we’ll help you better understand how underground pipes become compromised, signs that you might have a leak, and what to do about it.
+In the event that you should experience a plumbing leak, you’ll want to have a reasonable understanding of where the leak might be located to reduce guesswork and save time on making repairs.
+Usually, a pipe leak can go undetected for weeks or even months before showing obvious signs of damage.
+In this article, we’ll help you better understand how underground pipes become compromised, signs that you might have a leak and what to do about it.

 Knowing What Causes a Leak

 There are a number of factors that can attribute to an underground water leak.
 If you suspect that you might have a pipe that has been compromised, consider if any of the factors below apply to you.

 - Shifting Soil: Soil erosion around the perimeter of your home and lawn can put undue pressure on your underground pipes.
 Large tree roots can also interact with the soil and piping, which might cause things to shift around.
 Tree roots can also penetrate through your pipes, especially pipes that are made of clay, which are common in older water lines.

 - Damage from Pests: All forms of rodents, like gophers, rats and moles can damage your pipes.
 These animals burrow and build their nests around the home which can cause pipes to shift.